Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 In order to pass this course, you must

 1. Have fewer than 2 unexcused absences.
-1. Complete 80% of basic challenges from each lesson.
 1. Be able to recall the meaning of all vocabulary and best practices.
+1. Complete 80% of Famous Amos Pet Emporium Challenges.
 1. Complete and turn in the consulting project and ship it.
 1. Complete and turn in a custom project and ship it.
 1. Complete and turn in a project writeup for each project on medium.com.
-1. Receive at least 1 code review from the instructor.
+1. Receive at least 1 code review from the instructor per project and make suggested improvements.